slub/dfg-viewer/DEVELOPMENT.md

 #### Permission

-The container runs as a non-root user.
+The documentation container runs as a non-root user.
 If there are some problem regarding the permission of container user you can link the UID and GID of host into the container using the `--user` parameter.

 **Example:**

 ```bash
 docker run --rm --user=$(id -u):$(id -g) [...]
 ```

+_In the `docs:build` Composer script, this parameter is already included.
+If any issues arise, you can adjust or remove it as needed._

 #### Output directory